-The Polish movement exhibits particularly remarkable changes in developing capacities independent of state actors.
-The most important response to backsliding in the field of reproductive rights were the massive "black protests" that took place on the streets of Poland in 2016-2017, as a reaction to further limitations in anti-abortion laws.
-The number of participants was unprecedent (over 150 thousand in 142 Polish cities and towns, widespread internationally as well).
-After many years of feminist lobbying and organizing against abortion ban, these protests brought not only different demographic strata of supporters (long-time feminist NGO activists and also young women and volunteers), but also gave place to a qualitative change in priorities, demanding the liberalization of restrictive anti-abortion laws.
-The law project by the civic initiative "Ratujmy Kobiety" ("Save the Women") advocated for abortion until the 12th week of pregnancy, as well as access to sex education and contraception.
-Grassroots organizations managed to collect 215 signatures supporting the project in 2016 and over 500 thousand in 2017.
-These protests should also be understood in a broader context: first, the intensity of the changes that directly affected women's daily reproductive choices (terminating funding for IVF), defunding programs to combat domestic violence, reduced access to contraception, and the threat of a bill fully banning the access to abortion.
-Second, they can be interpreted as a backlash to anti-choice conservative campaigners.
-Third, black protests followed the first wave of anti-government street protests organized in the early spring by the Committee for the Defense of Democracy.
+The Polish women's movement exhibits particularly remarkable changes in developing capacities independent of state actors.
+The most important response to backsliding in the field of reproductive rights was the massive 'black protests' that took place on the streets in 2016-2017 as a reaction to further limitations in anti-abortion laws.
+The number of participants was unprecedented (over 150,000 in 142 cities and towns and widespread internationally as well).
+Following many years of feminist lobbying and organizing against an abortion ban, these protests not only brought together different demographic strata of supporters (long-time feminist NGO activists and also young women and volunteers) but also gave place to a qualitative change in priorities, demanding the liberalization of restrictive anti-abortion laws.
+The law project by the civic initiative Ratujmy Kobiety (Save the Women) advocated for abortion until the 12th week of pregnancy, as well as access to sex education and contraception.
+Grassroots organizations managed to collect 215 signatures supporting the project in 2016 and over 500,000 in 2017.
+These protests should also be understood in a broader context.
+First, the proposed changes directly affected women's daily reproductive choices: reduced access to contraception, defunding programmes to combat domestic violence, terminating funding for IVF and the threat of a bill banning all access to abortion.
+Second, the protests can be interpreted as a backlash against anti-choice conservative campaigners.
+Third, 'black protests' had followed the first wave of anti-government street protests organized in the early spring by the Committee for the Defence of Democracy.
 Another factor that contributed to the scope and inclusivity of the mobilizations were the use of social media and other online platforms (beyond NGO formal channels).
-Furthermore, the protests were also characterized by non-hierarchical leadership, which gave way to a diverse and heterogenous movement (Source: Szczygielska, 2019 forthcoming).
+Furthermore, the protests were also characterized by non-hierarchical leadership, which gave way to a diverse and heterogeneous movement.
+(Szczygielska 2019).